Franco-Diaz-Licham/SuggestionsApp/README.md

 However, Azure AD can also be used instead of AD B2C, as the setup is somewhat similar requiring only a few tweaks if this was to be used within a proper organisation.
 The login capabilities would also be changed so that users can login with their company email account instead of creating a login on the website.

+This is a practice project based on Tim Corey's course on C# Application Development.

+# Improvements
+Future improvements include:
+* Introducing other departments.
+* User interface for suggestion categories.

 # Overview
 The website has both public pages and some that are hidden behind a login, while some only able to be accessed by admin users.
 The pages are as follows: